ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

             )

-The forward methods
+Forward methods
 ~~~~~~~~~~~~~~~~~~~

 After that, implement the forward computation logic.
 You can either define a generic forward logic by overriding the
-private :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward` method (which is then used everywhere in the model's lifecycle)
+private :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward` method, which RLlib then uses everywhere in the model's lifecycle,
-or - if you require more granularity - define the following three private methods:
+or, if you require more granularity, define the following three private methods:

-- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`: Forward pass for computing exploration actions (for collecting training data).
+- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`: Forward pass for computing exploration actions for collecting training data.
-- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`: Forward pass for action inference (greedy).
+- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`: Forward pass for action inference, like greedy.
-- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_train`: Forward pass for training (right before loss computation).
+- :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_train`: Forward pass for computing loss function inputs for a training update.

 For custom :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward`,
 :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`, and
 :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration` methods, you must return a
-dictionary that either contains the key ``actions`` and/or the key ``action_dist_inputs``.
+dictionary that contains the key ``actions`` and/or the key ``action_dist_inputs``.

-If you return the ``actions`` key from your forward methods:
+If you return the ``actions`` key from your forward method:

-- RLlib uses the actions provided thereunder as-is.
+- RLlib uses the provided actions as-is.
-- If you also return the ``action_dist_inputs`` key: RLlib also creates a :py:class:`~ray.rllib.models.distributions.Distribution`
+- In case you also return the ``action_dist_inputs`` key, RLlib creates a :py:class:`~ray.rllib.models.distributions.Distribution`
-  instance from the parameters under that key and - in the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` -
+  instance from the parameters under that key.
+In the case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration`, RLlib also creates
-  compute action probabilities and log-probabilities for the given actions automatically.
+  compute action probabilities and log probabilities for the given actions automatically.
-  See :ref:`here for more information on custom action distribution classes <rllib-rl-module-w-custom-action-dists>`.
+  See :ref:`Custom action distributions <rllib-rl-module-w-custom-action-dists>`for more information on custom action distribution classes.

-If you don't return the ``actions`` key from your forward methods:
+If you don't return the ``actions`` key from your forward method:

-- You must return the ``action_dist_inputs`` key, instead, from your :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`
+- You must return the ``action_dist_inputs`` key from your :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`
   and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference` methods.
 - RLlib creates a :py:class:`~ray.rllib.models.distributions.Distribution` instance from the parameters under that key and
   sample actions from that distribution.
 See :ref:`here for more information on custom action distribution classes <rllib-rl-module-w-custom-action-dists>`.
-- For :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`, RLlib also computes action probs and
+- For :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_exploration`, RLlib also computes action probability and
-  logp values from the sampled actions automatically.
+  log probability values from the sampled actions automatically.

 .. note::

     In case of :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward_inference`,
-    the generated distributions (from returned key ``action_dist_inputs``) are always made deterministic first through
+    RLlib always makes the generated distributions from returned key ``action_dist_inputs`` deterministic first through
     the :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` utility before a possible action sample step.
-    For example, sampling from a Categorical distribution is reduced to selecting the argmax actions from the distribution's logits/probs.
+    For example, RLlib reduces the sampling from a Categorical distribution to selecting the argmax actions from the distribution's logits or probs.
-    If you already return the "actions" key yourself, RLlib skips that sampling step.
+    If you return the "actions" key, RLlib skips that sampling step.

 .. tab-set::